CleanCut/rusty_engine/tutorial/src/60-sprite-placement.md

 ### Adjusting an existing sprite

 To adjust a sprite which already exists, you need to get a mutable reference to it.
 This is where that "label" comes in.
-The `Engine.sprites` field is a hash map of labels to sprites.
+The `sprites` field on the `Engine` struct is a hash map of labels to sprites.
 You get a mutable reference to a sprite with the `HashMap::get_mut` method:

 ```rust,ignored